Ryukyu Asahi Broadcasting: History

 On May 24, 1993, TV Asahi held a press conference, with the plan of launching the Okinawan station in October 1995.
 Later, in the period between 1993 and 1995, RBC built a shared transmitting tower, with the aim of broadcasting the new station to 87,2% of the prefecture at the time of launching.
-RBC also expanded its building to accomodate QAB.
+RBC also expanded its building to accommodate QAB.
 When the station launched, half of the QAB staff would be given back to RBC.
 On March 12, 1994, QAB held a founders' general assembly and obtained its preliminary license on April 6.
 As QAB was the first UHF station in the prefecture, viewers had to acquire a dedicated antenna to watch it.
 One of the station's priorities was promoting the use of UHF antennas in the prefecture, resulting in 80% sales for such antennas in the year leading to its launch.
 Its brand was registered in April 1995, the station conducted its test broadcasts during the September 25-30 period.

 At 6am (JST) on October 1, 1995, Ryukyu Asahi Broadcasting started its official broadcasts, becoming the third commercial television station in Okinawa Prefecture and ANN's 23rd full-time affiliate.
 During its first two weeks on air the station aired special programming that would be seen on the network, such as The Story of the Beautiful Ryukyu Islands, which the network aired on October 10.
 Between October 2-6, News Station was broadcast from QAB's studios.
 During fiscal 1996 (ending March 1997), the station sent 627 news items to ANN's news service.
 The station achieved net profits for the first time in 1999.
 Satellite news gathering was employed for the first time in 2000 with a dedicated vehicle to cover the G8 summit.
 In October of that year, it launched its official website.
 In April 2002, its ratings reached 15,4% during prime time and 15,8% during the whole evening, setting a new ratings record since launch.

 RBC and QAB established a joint cabinet for the implementation of digital television in 1997.
 In February 2006, the annex at RBC's building was finished, with its second floor being used by QAB.
 Digital terrestrial signals started on December 1, 2006.
 That year alone, it cut all accumulated losses since its creation.
 It nabbed record high ratings for two consecutive years, in 2008 and 2009.
 In 2009, it established digital terrestrial relay stations in Miyakojima and Yaeyama, where its signal hadn't been received before.
 That same year, its net revenue reached 4.21235 billion yen, surpassing the four billion mark since its launch.
 The analog signal was switched off on July 24, 2011; the eve of its shutdown was marked by the launch of direct digital reception to the Daito Islands.
 In 2013, the station signed a co-operation agreement with Taiwanese cable network ETTV to share news items and have shared interviews.